Hungarian Cookbook, Hungarian Recipes, Helen's Hungarian Heritage Recipes TM, Hungarian Cooking, Hungarian Food

 whipped cream and thick mousse, with the top square frosted with a thin layer of dark chocolate glaze.

-serve a variety of coffee drinks like Cafe Latte, Frappe, Cappuccino, Maraba Coffee, Choco-Latte, Mocha and Expresso.
-Some of the popular
+houses serve a variety of coffee drinks like Cafe Latte, Frappe, Cappuccino, Maraba Coffee, Choco-Latte, Mocha and Expresso.
+Some of

 Note ... all of the above recipes are included in our Helen's Hungarian Heritage Recipes Cookbook.